 Real-time tracking software helps milk run logistics companies obtain real-time feedback on loading, unloading time, waiting time, etc, that can help them manage and optimize their logistics.

 Whether it is milk deliveries to doorstep or milk deliveries to retail outlets, SaaS-based logistics technology is the need of the hour.
 Efficiency and visibility are critical to ensure seamless deliveries.
-Route planning software from Locus enables milk run logistics companies attain higher efficiency by reducing the distance traveled, improving flexibility, and providing visibility.
+Route planning software from Locus enables Milk Delivery Services companies attain higher efficiency by reducing the distance traveled, improving flexibility, and providing visibility.

 Locus’ real-time tracking software tracks the routes traveled, driver performance, delivery delays, waiting time, etc. Its on-ground insights help milk run logistics companies rectify errors and maximize efficiency.